Updated July 19, 2023

 Definition of Accounts Payable Cycle

-Accounts Payable Cycle refers to the process that is required to be followed especially by the production, purchase and accounts payable division of the company to complete a purchase of goods & services.
-The step involves all the essential activities that are necessary for the completion of a purchase in a business.
-The cycle starts with the determination of the amount of goods required, selecting the vendor, negotiation with the vendor, placing the order at the decided price, taking the confirmation from the supplier, receiving of goods & services , inspection of the goods delivered, entry of invoice and then ends with the payment to the supplier.
-The important documents that are exchanged during the purchase process are purchase order; goods requisition notes, and the invoice from the vendor.
+Accounts Payable Cycle refers to the process that must be followed, especially by the production, purchase, and accounts payable division of the company, to complete a purchase of goods & services.
+The step involves all the essential activities necessary to complete a purchase in a business.
+The cycle starts with the determination of the number of goods required, selecting the vendor, negotiation with the vendor, placing the order at the decided price, taking confirmation from the supplier, receiving goods & services, an inspection of the goods delivered, entry of invoice and then ends with the payment to the supplier.

 Step for Accounts Payable Cycle